SureDeveloping/Boardgame-Bar-Bonn/README.md

     - If guests would like to purchase the games themselves in order to own one, an online store for board games is also planned to be linked to the website.

 ### Accessibility
-The accessibility of the website is achieved through the following features.
+To ensure Accessibility the following things were done:
-- By using semantic HTML
+- I used semantic HTML
-- By using descriptive alt attributes for images
+- I used descriptive alt attributes for images
-- By providing information for screen readers when icons without text are used. <span style="color:yellow"> PRÜFEN </span>
+- I provided information for screen readers
-- By using good color contrast throughout the website
+- I used good color contrast and a tested color palette
-- By ensuring that screen readers recognize that the website supports this and that this is indicated. <span style="color:yellow"> PRÜFEN </span>

 ## Technologies Used
 ### Languages Used